viktor-platform/etabs-concrete-frame/.viktor-template/description.md

 # ETABS Concrete Frame
-A VIKTOR sample app which utilizes an ETABS integration.
+A VIKTOR app which utilizes an ETABS integration.

 > **_NOTE:_**  This app requires a worker